PriceLab/probannopy/README.md

-Mike Mundy and Terry Farrah June 2016
-Probabilistic annotation for metabolic modeling.
+Mike Mundy, Matt Benedict, and Terry Farrah June 2016 Probabilistic annotation for metabolic modeling.
 Code is derived from git repository ProbModelSEED.
 Dependencies on servers have been removed.

+Originally described in Benedict, et al., Likelihood-Based Gene Annotations for Gap Filling and Quality Assessment in Genome-Scale Metabolic Models, PLos Comput Biol October 16, 2014, PMID: 25329157
+Please cite this reference in any work that makes use of this software.

 Preparation:
 - Install usearch to a place in $PATH (http://www.drive5.com/usearch/manual/install.html)
-- Define the environment variable KB_TOP to the parent of the current directory export KB_TOP=..
+- Define the environment variable KB_TOP to the parent of the current directory export KB_TOP=..  # bash shell
 - Add $KB_TOP/ProbAnno-Standalone/lib to $PYTHONPATH
 export PYTHONPATH=$PYTHONPATH:$KB_TOP/ProbAnno-Standalone/lib